-Communicate with families by email to keep them updated on fee increases.
+Communicate with families by email to keep them updated on fee increases (see below for example email).
 Don't beat around the bush, it's better to be honest and straight to the point.
 State upfront how much the increase will be.
 During these times, it is crucial that you keep the trust of your families and support them where you can.

 2) Give Them Something More